DIY Garden Loom

-1. First, we sourced four strong and (relatively) straight sticks.
+- To begin, we sourced four strong and (relatively) straight sticks.
 We used branches cut from a mulberry tree that had been left to dry.
-They had a lumpy, bumpy texture that the twine could grip to, and they had some twiggy branches that we decided to keep!
+They had a lumpy, bumpy texture that the twine could grip to, and they had some twiggy branches that we decided to keep.
 For a good-sized frame, choose sticks at least a metre long.

-2. Lay out your sticks in the shape of a frame, with the vertical ones on top of the horizontal ones.
-The vertical sticks will eventually be dug into the ground to hold the frame upright, so allow plenty of extra length at the bottom – approximately 30cm.
+- Lay out your sticks in the shape of a frame, with the vertical ones on top of the horizontal ones.
+The vertical sticks will eventually be dug into the ground to hold the frame upright, so allow plenty of extra length at the bottom—approximately 30 centimetres.

-3. To tie the sticks together, we used ordinary garden twine and a square lashing technique.
+- To tie the sticks together, we used ordinary garden twine and a square lashing technique.
 This method starts with a clove knot to the left, followed by even turns around the poles to make a square shape, followed by another clove knot to finish.
 Tie them nice and tight or you’ll get a bit of a lean to your frame!
-Be generous with the twine: we needed about 3m to 4m per corner.
+Be generous with the twine: we needed about 3 to 4 metres per corner.

 You can experiment with the quantity and spacing of your threads.